UWA Medical School

 About the opportunity

-- Registered, or able to be registered with AHPRA as a Medical Practitioner.
+- Registered, or able to be registered with Australian Health Practitioner Regulation Agency (AHPRA) as a Medical Practitioner

 - Committed to working in medical practice in rural WA

-- Demonstrated ability to network with rural practitioners in the region
+- Available to work in the respective RCSWA site and the ability to network with rural practitioners in the region

-- Experienced as a preceptor and/or supervisor of medical students and/or junior doctors or registrars
+- Experience as a preceptor and/or supervisor of medical students and/or junior doctors or registrars

-Full details of the position's responsibilities and the selection criteria are outlined in the position description: Medical Coordinator-Derby 514488.pdf
+Full details of the position's responsibilities and the selection criteria are outlined in the position description.
+Please see the position description prior to applying: PD - Medical Coordinator.pdf

 You may also submit an additional statement (1 page max) outlining any personal circumstances which should be considered when assessing your application.
 Applicants who have experienced periods of academic/professional interruption or other relevant events can include a description of achievements relative to opportunity in this statement.

-To learn more about this opportunity, please contact Dr Susannah Warwick at Susannah.firstname.lastname@example.org
+To learn more about this opportunity, please contact Rhonda Worthington at firstname.lastname@example.org

 This position is only open to applicants with relevant rights to work in Australia.